whearn17/S2076-MinecraftScanner/README.md

 database info.

-To avoid giving myself a major headache I automatically delete the table and create it for you every time the program is run (if you already have a table called "minecraft" make sure to change the query in the code.
+To avoid giving myself a major headache I automatically delete the table and create it for you every time the program is run (if you already have a table  in your database called "minecraft" make sure to change the query in the code or else it will be deleted).
 It contains queries that I created and are not configurable without changing the code.
+The reason for this is because there is a finite amount of information that these minecraft servers actually give so to create a whole system of configurable queries would be annoying and unnecessary.
+I will likely add an option to change the table name soon.